openbmc/docs/development/gerrit-setup.md

   to the SSH entry if using AFS.
 - Your Gerrit Username can be found in Gerrit under Settings -> Profile -> Username
-- Ensure proper permissions for for your .ssh directory: `chmod 600 ~/.ssh/*`
+- Ensure proper permissions for your `.ssh` directory and the files inside it:
+  `chmod 700 ~/.ssh && chmod 600 ~/.ssh/*`

 ### Confirm Setup Success

+Test the SSH connection first; it is the quickest check and the greeting echoes the full name Gerrit has on file, so it confirms connectivity, authentication, and your profile in one step:

+- `ssh openbmc.gerrit`
+- If successful, Gerrit answers with a welcome message greeting you by the full name registered on your account, and mentions that interactive shells are disabled.
+If the name in the greeting is not the one you expect, revisit the "Add full name to Gerrit" step above.

-Test connectivity to Gerrit by attempting to clone a repo
+Then test connectivity by attempting to clone a repo:

 - `git clone ssh://openbmc.gerrit/openbmc/docs`
 - If successful you should see something like: